HOME • SEARCH • EMAIL • ABOUT

 Folkloric

-· Chronic constipation: Take roasted seeds, alone, with honey, or mixed liberally with other foods.
+· For chronic constipation, roasted seeds are taken alone, with honey, or mixed liberally with other foods.

-· Oil extracted from seeds used for massage therapy.
+· Oil extracted from seeds used as antirheumatic in massage therapy.

 · Burned stalks applied to hemorrhoids.